-Mobile Learning Lab in ActionTags: outreach, connect, and motivate
+Mobile Learning Lab in ActionTags: outreach, connect, motivate, and mxp

 Task: Deploy the Mobile Learning Lab to camps and teach kids

 The RV has been fully remodeled and set up with netbooks and 3D printers, so we have been making the rounds and teaching at camps and events.
 We try to limit the number of kids on board to under 15 or 12 for safety reasons.
 It'd be nearly impossible to fit more kids and be able to effectively teach.